todun/workshop-temp/Lab-Guide.md

 25\.
 In the "Filter" textbox on the Roles screen, type in **lambda_dynamo_streams** and click on the role.
 This is the role you assigned to your ZombieWorkshopSearchIndexing function earlier.

 26\.
 Scroll to the "Inline Policies" section where you will find a policy similar to "oneClick_lambda_dynamo_streams_xxxxxxxxxx".
 Click **Edit Policy** to edit the policy.
+Delete all the contents of the Inline Policy, and replace it with the policy block below:

 ```
 {